Theses, Dissertations and Projects

 NEW Changes as of Spring Quarter 2018 (effective April 7, 2018)

-The Libraries, Graduate College and Graduate School of Biomedical Sciences and Professional Studies (GSBSPS) have implement an electronic-only submission process for graduate theses and dissertations.
+The Libraries, Graduate College and Graduate School of Biomedical Sciences and Professional Studies (GSBSPS) have implemented an electronic-only submission process for graduate theses and dissertations.
 This new process went into effect April 7, 2018 for the Spring Term 2018, for those graduate students completing their degrees by the June 29, 2018 deadline (or the May 4, 2018 deadline for graduates of the GSBSPS).

 As of April 7, 2018, students no longer submit a print archival copy of their graduate thesis or dissertation and the accompanying Thesis Approval Form.